jzhoulon/RFC-review/pluggable2.md

 <img src="https://github.com/jzhoulon/RFC-review/blob/master/design_overview.png" />
 </div>

-* `PluggableDevice` is a virtual device defined in Tensorflow proper which inherits LocalDevice.It is built on top of  StreamExecutor C++ interface to manage PluggableDevice’s device, stream, and memory.
+* `PluggableDevice` is a virtual device defined in Tensorflow proper which inherits [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h).It is built on top of  StreamExecutor C++ interface to manage `PluggableDevice`’s device, stream, and memory.

 * `PluggableDeviceExecutor` implements StreamExecutor and is built on top of StreamExecutor C API (addressed in [RFC](https://github.com/tensorflow/community/pull/257)).

 * `PluggableDevice Backend` is part of modular TF plugin, which represents the physical device runtime.
 It implements StreamExecutor C API and registers its platform to the Tensorflow proper when the plugin’s shared object is loaded.

-The pluggable device mechanism contains device discovery and creation process which creates a PluggableDevice object and PluggableDeviceExecutor object for each PluggableDevice Backend.
+The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each PluggableDevice Backend.

 With the RFC, existing tensorflow GPU programs can run on a plugged device without the user changing the code.
 The diagram 2 describes the workflow of Tensorflow with device plugin, it shows how a simple GPU program runs on the pluggable device.
 <div align="center">